LogoLogo

 The terraform provider can both provision a Terraform stack when initializing Garden, or through terraform modules that are deployed like other services in your stack.

 The former, having a single Terraform stack for your whole project, is most helpful if other provider configurations need to reference the outputs from your Terraform stack, or if most/all of your services depend on the infrastructure provisioned in your Terraform stack.
-A good example of this is the terraform-gke example project, which provisions a GKE cluster that the kubernetes provider then runs on, along with the services in the project.
+A good example of this is the project, which provisions a GKE cluster that the kubernetes provider then runs on, along with the services in the project.
 The drawback is that Garden doesn't currently watch for changes in those Terraform files, and you need to restart to apply new changes, or apply them manually.

 The latter method, using one or more terraform modules, can be better if your other providers don't need to reference the stack outputs but your services, tasks and tests do.
 In this style, you can basically create small Terraform stacks that are part of your Stack Graph much like other services.
 A good example would be deploying a database instance, that other services in your project can then connect to.